 Head and Brain Injury Solicitors

-Our highly specialist Brain and Head Injury Solicitors handle accident compensation claims throughout southern England including Wiltshire, Dorset, Gloucestershire, Devon, Berkshire, Hampshire, and Somerset.
+Our highly specialist Brain and Head Injury Solicitors handle accident compensation claims for clients nationwide and throughout southern England including Wiltshire, Dorset, Gloucestershire, Devon, Berkshire, Hampshire, and Somerset.

 Free initial advice

-it’s really important to know where you stand – that’s why our specialist injury claim solicitors for not only initial free advice over the phone – but also free first appointment – so you can talk to someone about possibly making a claim for compensation, without incurring a legal bill.
+It’s really important to know where you stand.
+That’s why our specialist injury claim solicitors for not only initial free advice over the phone – but also a free first appointment.
+And that means you can talk to someone about possibly making a claim for compensation, without incurring a legal bill.

 Head and brain injuries can be caused by trauma or acquired in other ways.